jordanoverbye/gatsby-source-are.na/README.md

 ## Requirements

-1. You will need to generate an access token from [dev.are.na](https://dev.are.na/)
+You will first need to generate an access token from [dev.are.na](https://dev.are.na/)

 ## How to use